sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 slow and thorough process.
 If I sensed that excessive testing was stunting progress and delaying the planned timeline, I might feel differently, but I never got that sense.
-And to be clear, I did more than rewriting and testing parsers in that six-month time frame, but that's off-topic.
-Our current state isn't perfect, there's more to tweak — but when the previous code was finally dropped, it wasn't one of those typical anxiety-inducing rushes to hit a deadline.
+And to be clear, I did more than rewriting and testing parsers in that six-month time frame, but that's off topic.
+Our current state isn't perfect, there's more to tweak—but when the previous code was finally dropped, it wasn't one of those typical anxiety-inducing rushes to hit a deadline.
 It felt good and it felt right.